prashant-hariharan/aws-step-functions-with-callback/README.md

 # Steps to run the example
   - Navigate to the lambda-api-gateway project and execute the command **serverless deploy**.
     This will deploy the lambda function and expose an API gateway.
 Kindly note down the URL of the api gateway as we need to invoke this from the step function

+  - Navigate to the lambda-approval project and execute the command **serverless deploy**.
+    This will deploy the lambda function and expose an API gateway with paths to approve and reject task.
+Kindly note down the URL of the api gateway as we need to invoke this from Postman.

   - Navigate to the chaining-step-functions-callback project.
-    Update the env.json with the url of the api gateway from previous step.
+    Update the env.json with the url of the api gateway from lambda-api-gateway step.
     Execute the command **serverless deploy**.
     Kindly note down the URL of the api gateway generated from this step.